Integrable evolutions of twisted polygons in centro-affine $\mathbb{R}^m$: Hamiltonian structures on the moduli space of polygons

 Relying on the construction in \cite{MW} for polygons in projective space, this section introduces two Hamiltonian structures on the moduli space of arc length-parametrized twisted polygons in centro-affine $\RR^m$ that are adapted to our particular choice of moving frame.
 We first discuss the equivalence between the centro-affine and projective cases. \begin{definition} A projective polygon $\{p_n\}_{n=1}^N$, $p_n\in \RP^{m-1}$, is \emph{non-degenerate} if there exists a lift $\{\gam_n\}$, $\gam_n\in \RR^m$, of $\{p_n\}$ such that $|\gam_n,\gam_{n+1},\dots,\gam_{n+m-1}|\ne 0, \forall n$. \end{definition} This property does not depend on the particular choice of lift: in fact, replacing $\gam_n$ with $\lambda_n \gam_n$, $\lambda_n\ne0$, changes the determinant by an overall non-zero factor.
 The quantity

 is the \emph{centro-affine arc length} of $\{\gamma_n\}$ at its $n$-th vertex.
 Let $\M_N$ be the set of non-degenerate twisted polygons in $\RR^m$, of given period $N$ and monodromy $T$, and let

-be the subset of arc-length parametrized polygons. \begin{definition} The moduli space of $\M^1_N$ is the set of all orbits of $\M^1_N$ under the action of the subgroup of $SL(m,\RR)$ that fixes the monodromy $T$, i.e. $\M^1_N/G_T$, where $G_T$ denotes the isotropy subgroup of $T$ (under the Adjoint action.) \end{definition} \begin{proposition} If $N$ and $m$ are co-prime, the moduli space of $\M_N^1$ is diffeomorphic to the moduli space of non-degenerate twisted projective polygons in $\RP^{m-1}$ with the same monodromy. \end{proposition} \begin{proof} We use the known fact that a non-degenerate projective polygon in $\RP^{m-1}$ admits a unique lift $\gam = \{\gam_n\}$ to $\RR^m$ satisfying $|\gam_{n}, \gam_{n+1}, \dots, \gam_{n+m-1}| = 1\, \forall n$, provided $N$ and $m$ are co-prime.
+be the subset of arc-length parametrized polygons. \begin{definition} The moduli space of $\M^1_N$ is the set of all orbits of $\M^1_N$ under the action of the projective group $PSL(m,\RR)$, that is $\M^1_N/PSL(m,\RR)$. \end{definition} \begin{proposition} If $N$ and $m$ are co-prime, the moduli space of $\M_N^1$ is diffeomorphic to the moduli space of non-degenerate twisted projective polygons in $\RP^{m-1}$ with the same monodromy. \end{proposition} \begin{proof} We use the known fact that a non-degenerate projective polygon in $\RP^{m-1}$ admits a unique lift $\gam = \{\gam_n\}$ to $\RR^m$ satisfying $|\gam_{n}, \gam_{n+1}, \dots, \gam_{n+m-1}| = 1\, \forall n$, provided $N$ and $m$ are co-prime.
 (For a proof, see, e.g.~\cite{MW}.)

 Clearly, $\gam$ is an arc length parametrized twisted polygon in centro-affine $\RR^m$, since the action of $\mathrm{PSL}(m,\RR)$ on projective polygons becomes the linear action of $\SL(m,\RR)$ on lifts.
 The invariants $\{k_n\}$ and $\{ \tau_n\}$ defined in terms of the Frenet-Serret equations are both the projective invariants of $\{p_n\}$ as discussed in \cite{MW}, as well as the centro-affine invariants of its lift $\{\gam_n\}$ to $\RR^m$. \end{proof}